metaDAOproject/anchor-test/README.md

       - uses: metadaoproject/anchor-test@v1.2
 ```

 This will use the default versions of Anchor, Node.js, and the Solana CLI tools, which are 0.27.0, 16.15.1, and 1.15.2 respectively.

+## Configuring versions

-You can also configure these versions like do:
+You can also configure these versions like so:

 ```yaml
 steps: